Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in CenturyLink, Inc. of Class Action Lawsuit and Upcoming Deadline - CTL

-NEW YORK, NY / ACCESSWIRE / August 8, 2017 / Pomerantz LLP announces that a class action lawsuit has been filed against CenturyLink, Inc. ('CenturyLink' or the 'Company') (NYSE: CTL) and certain of its officers.
+NEW YORK, NY / ACCESSWIRE / August 11, 2017 / Pomerantz LLP announces that a class action lawsuit has been filed against CenturyLink, Inc. ("CenturyLink" or the "Company") (NYSE: CTL) and certain of its officers.
 The class action, filed in United States District Court, Southern District of New York, and docketed under 17-cv-04695, is on behalf of a class consisting of investors who purchased or otherwise acquired CenturyLink securities, seeking to recover compensable damages caused by defendants' violations of the Securities Exchange Act of 1934.

 If you are a shareholder who purchased CenturyLink securities between February 27, 2014 and June 15, 2017, both dates inclusive, you have until August 21, 2017 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at rswilloughby@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll free, ext.
 9980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and number of shares purchased.